lihikaspi/Profile-Pro/README.md

 Saving and loading the classification model - cells 12 and 17: path to save the trained multilayer perceptron model <br>
 Output - cell **26 PROBABLY**: path to the the parquet file containing the suggestion for each user.

+# Evaluating New Profiles
+This part of the project handles the optimization of new profiles and contains 2 python files and a Jupyter notebook.

+## Prompt Engineering
+This file contains python function helpful for the process of evaluating new LinkedIn profiles and optimizing them.

+**File paths to change:** <br>
+Input - lines 92 and 93: paths to the profiles dataset and to the profile scores parquet saved in the "profiles_score_calculation" notebook. <br>
+Output - line 106: path to save the sample of the "good" profiles <br>
+Input - lines 200 and 253: path to the sample of the "good" profiles saved in the "LLM_Promp_Engineering" notebook.

+## User Process
+The file consists of a python function that given profiles processes the features vestors for the classfication model

+## User Input Optimization
+The file shows an example of how to use the *Profile Pro* tool. <br>
+the first cell is the "Prompt_Engineering" file.